Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 ![val_batch0_pred](https://github.com/Faryalaurooj/Vulnerable-Road-Users-Dataset/assets/138756263/28ab2e28-649c-42ed-abee-41ee5c7f7c15)

 YOLO is state-of-the-art object detection algorithm which is popularly used in computer cision for object detection tasks.
-Some of the reasons why YOLO is leading the competition include its:
+Some of the reasons why YOLO is leading the competition and  include:

-    Speed
+(a) Speed

-    Detection accuracy
+(b) Detection accuracy

-    Good generalization
+(c) Good generalization

-    Open-source
+(d) Open-source

+Therefore, i used various YOLO models in this project , compared their performances and in the end propose fastest, most accurate model for this application.

 ### Requirements

+In order to perform this project following are the requirements

 Python-3.9.17